Whether You Like It or Not, High Performance Cultures Have Consequences

 Use Carrots and Sticks Together

 As part of a balanced and high performance culture, we believe that the carrot and stick should be wisely used together to motivate higher levels of performance.
-But we also know that performance pressure must be carefully watched and offset by other factors.
-If you create too much or too little performance pressure, your culture may suffer even if you have the “right” people and a “great” strategy.
+But we also know that performance expectations must be carefully watched and offset by other factors.
+If you create too much or too little pressure to perform, your culture may suffer even if you have the “right” people and a “great” strategy.